Kidigesdev/Pylcd/README.md

 Optinally I created a version which changes the output from static PC data to the Bitcoin worth data.
 This is the LCD-BTC.py

+***BETA***
+In the Beta folder is a windows version with NVIDIA GPU support of the data.py.
+I have not testet it and cannot tell if it works correctly!